 Over the past few weeks, FoS has spent some time reviewing a number of projectors, both for home as well as business.
 While the home projector system inherently offers a few more gimmicks (such as 3D) and often clearer image projection, the business units have a few features of their own worth noting.
 It doesn’t mean to say that the two categories of projectors aren’t interchangeable; often one solution fits many, if not all.
 This week we feature another of Epson’s projectors, the EB-X20 Multimedia Projector for business.
 This unit also falls below the R10,000 mark, well below as it turns out, and competes with the likes of Acer’s K335 offering.

-The X20 offers 6 separate video inputs, which allow ease of use when more than one presenter will be using their laptop during a session.
+The Epson EB-X20 projector offers 6 separate video inputs, which allow ease of use when more than one presenter will be using their laptop during a session.
 For instance, you will be able to use the HDMI port as the main input from a set media source in a meeting room, and then have two laptops plugged in using the two D-SUB (15pin VGA), both with their own 3.5mm audio inputs, and switch between them with a simple switch on the remote.
 Additionally, you can also use the Composite and S-video inputs to connect even more devices if you so choose.
 The unit does have its own 5W loudspeaker, but isn’t anything to write home about, and possibly does just enough to get away with during a brief presentation with a few audio snippets.
 The X20 also offers an Ethernet interface, Cinch audio in, USB 2.0 Type B, and RS-232C ports.
 At 2.6KG, the unit isn’t considered as heavy either.
 With the included carry case, being mobile isn’t a big issue.

 While there may not be a vertical shift to change the projection height, there are two adjustable feet on the rear of the unit to lower the displayed projection, as well as another foot on the front if you need to project a little higher.
-For security purposes, if you’re using the device outside the confines of your home, there is also a Kensington lock, software password lock, as well as security cable hole.
+For security purposes, if you’re using the Epson EB-X20 projector outside the confines of your home, there is also a Kensington lock, software password lock, as well a security cable hole.
 I still cannot find the point to have an A/V mute slide, which effectively mutes the audio, as well as turn off the display.
 It may be a lot quicker to use than having to switch to Standby mode, but you’ll be saving some power and turn off the fan when doing so.

 Viewing sizes range between 30” and 300”, depending on the distance the projector is from the screen (or wall), and has a projection ratio of 1.48 – 1.77:1 and a zoom factor of 1.2.
-To achieve full 300” display size it is recommended that the unit be around 10m back from the screen.
+To achieve a full 300” display size it is recommended that the unit be around 10m back from the screen.
 There are also a number of different viewing modes, not only to compensate for the type of screen, but also for the type of media content being watched.
 These modes include Blackboard, Dynamic, Presentation, Sports, sRGB, Theatre, and Whiteboard.

 Note: In case you’re wondering about 1080i, it isn’t quite the same as 1080p, which is often termed as full HD at 60 frames per second.
 1080i instead projects two images at 30 frames per second each, producing two 1920x540px images, one even and one odd scan line field.
 This process is called interlacing, as the two images are produced directly after one another.
 The big downfall of 1080i compared to 1080p is that there is a reduced sharpness, especially during fast-paced action scenes, which quickly switch between views.